List of international cricket centuries at the Eden Gardens

 The first ODI century scored at the ground was by Kris Srikkanth of India on 18 February 1987.
 He scored 123 runs in the first innings against Pakistan.
 The first century scored by an overseas player was on 1 November 1989 by Desmond Haynes of the West Indies.
 He scored an unbeaten 107 runs against India.
-To date, 13 ODI centuries have been scored at the ground.
+To date, 15 ODI centuries have been scored at the ground.
 Rohit Sharma's 264, scored against Sri Lanka on 13 November 2014, is the highest individual ODI score achieved at the ground as well as the highest individual score of all time in ODIs.
 The highest individual ODI score by an overseas player is 134 not out, scored by Graeme Smith of South Africa on 25 November 2005.
-No player has scored more than one ODI century at the ground.
+Virat Kohli has scored two ODI centuries at the ground, making him the only player to have scored multiple ODI centuries at the ground.
+His first century came against Sri Lanka on 24 December 2009.
+This is one of the three centuries scored between the two teams in the match, the highest number of centuries scored in a single ODI at the ground.
+Kohli's second century came during the 2023 Cricket World Cup when he scored unbeaten 101 runs against South Africa on 5 November 2023.
 Two centuries were scored during the ICC World Cup in 2011.
 Ryan ten Doeschate of the Netherlands scored 106 runs and Paul Stirling of Ireland scored 101 runs in the first and second innings respectively of the same match on 18 March 2011.

 The first T20I was played between India and the touring England team on 29 October 2011.
 As of 2020, seven T20I matches have been played at the ground.
 To date, no T20I centuries have been scored at the ground.

 Karu Jain of India scored the only Women's One Day International (WODI) century achieved at the Eden Gardens.
 She scored 103 runs against England in the first innings on 9 December 2005.
 To date, no centuries have been scored in a Women's Test cricket match or a Women's Twenty20 International (WT20) match played in the stadium.